noseka1/multiregional-monitoring-using-observatorium/README.md

 ## Deploying

 You will need TLS certificates for Observatorium API, Prometheus and Grafana.
-See [Creating TLS certificates](docs/creating_tls_certificates.md) for more details.
+See [Creating TLS certificates](docs/creating_tls_certificates.md) for more details on how to generate them.

 Create `observatorium` namespace.
 Everything else will be deployed into this namespace: